Sheilas' Wheels: History

 The brand was originally conceived by copywriter Chris Wilkins and his creative partner and wife, Sian Vickers.
 The two had previously worked with Peter Wood during the 1990s.
 Wilkins was the copywriter of the famous advert by Cadbury's, Smash Martians, which is often cited among the most memorable adverts of all time.

 The Sheilas' Wheels car insurance product introduced a number of female focused benefits that differentiated it from competitors, such as enhanced cover for handbags in cars, female friendly repairers and a free counselling service with its comprehensive cover.
+Peter Wood launched the brand at "luxury, beauty store" Jo Malone on Sloane Street, London in October 2005.

 In February 2007, Sheilas' Wheels ran a competition for members of the public to appear in their television adverts, Make Me a Sheila Star, which attracted over 11,000 applicants including babies, boys, girls, men and women, with the youngest being 18 months, and the oldest 98.
 In the end, thirty members of the public appeared in two adverts: one featuring a twelve person pyramid of women on the back of the Sheilamobile, and one featuring them in a stretched version.

 In January 2008, Sheilas’ Wheels began sponsoring the ITV National Weather, with a series of clips showing the Sheilas in a variety of weather conditions.
 Prior to sponsorship by Sheilas' Wheels, the ITV National Weather had been sponsored by E.ON (formerly Powergen) for eighteen years – the first and longest running sponsorship deal in television history in the United Kingdom.

 In March 2011, a European Court of Justice ruling stated that price discrimination based on gender breaches EU rules on equality.
-A spokesman from Sheilas’ Wheels parent company Esure stated that "premiums will rise drastically for young female drivers."
+A spokesman from Sheilas’ Wheels parent company Esure stated that "premiums will rise drastically for young female drivers" but the company later clarified that its existing female dominated customer base would likely see only modest premium increases.
+In 2012 Sheilas' Wheels had more than 450,000 female drivers insured compared to fewer than 50,000 male.